 There’s more than one method to make your website appear in Google Search Result.
 For one, there’s Google AdWords.
-Two, there’s SEO (acronym for Search Engine Optimization).
+Two, there’s SEO (an acronym for Search Engine Optimization).

-SEO is a long-term effort that consist of activities and link building that may eventually help your website to rank higher in search results.
+SEO is a long-term effort that consists of activities and link building that may eventually help your website to rank higher in search results.

 I’ve covered Content earlier in this article, backlink is how you get other websites to link back t your website.
 Like placing a link on Wikipedia or getting a viral news website to link back to you.

-If you’re totally new in SEO, you can click here to read 10+ SEO articles I’ve written in the past.
+If you’re totally new to SEO, you can click here to read 10+ SEO articles I’ve written in the past.